Spending more time with your spouse on your wedding day

 The car photographed above is from Nixons Car Hire.

-Hide whilst confetti is being organised
+Hide away while the confetti is being organised

-Consider a first look
+Consider doing a first look

 Before getting announced into the wedding breakfast